google-deepmind/graph_nets/docs/graph_nets.md

     global of `graph` should be concatenable on the last axis (i.e. the shapes of `graph.nodes` and `graph.globals` must match but for their first and last axis).
+* `node_model_kwargs`: Optional keyword arguments to pass to the node block model.
+* `global_model_kwargs`: Optional keyword arguments to pass to the global block model.

 ##### Returns: